brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     }
 ```

-Activating ZeRO will lead to the distribution of parameters across all processors.
+**Reducing communication buffers** is relevant when activating ZeRO, as it will lead to the distribution of parameters across all processors.
 This in practice will add the overhead of reduce and broadcast operations, that require memory buffers to be allocated for all data to be sent of received.
 This may be an issue as these buffers may be large.
 However, it is possible to reduce this buffer size (and perform the communication in parcels) by adding the following to the config:

 ```json
 "zero_optimization": {